Royal Bath and West of England Society

-Foundation
+History

-In 1775 Edmund Rack, a draper and the son of a labouring weaver, moved from his native Norfolk to the city of Bath.
-Despite his modest upbringing, Rack had developed interests both in literature and agriculture, and especially the application of modern methods to farming.
-He was struck on his arrival by the poor standard of agricultural practise in the West Country, and in a series of letters to the Farmer's Magazine and the Bath Chronicle argued that it was in the interest of all involved to make a concerted effort to improve productivity.

-Thus on the 28 August 1777 the Bath Chronicle printed a notice addressed to "The Nobility and Gentry in the counties of Somerset, Gloucester, Wiltshire and Dorset in general, and the Cities of Bath and Bristol in particular".
+In 1775 Edmund Rack, a draper, moved from his native Norfolk to the city of Bath.
+He was struck on his arrival by the poor standard of agricultural practice in the West Country, and in a series of letters to the Farmer's Magazine and the Bath Chronicle he argued that it was in the interest of all involved to make a concerted effort to improve productivity.
+Thus on 28 August 1777 the Bath Chronicle printed a notice addressed to "The Nobility and Gentry in the counties of Somerset, Gloucester, Wiltshire and Dorset in general, and the Cities of Bath and Bristol in particular".
 This notice, paid for by Rack, proposed the formation of a "Society in this City, for the encouragement of Agriculture, Planting, Manufactures, Commerce, and the Fine Arts...".

 A number of philanthropists responded, and at a meeting on 8 September inaugurated the Bath and West of England Society for the Encouragement of Agriculture, Arts, Manufactures and Commerce, nominating Rack as the society's secretary.
 The same year, the Aims, Rules and Orders of the Society were published, which set out the activities of the society for the years to come.
 These involved the improvement of areas such as animal husbandry, farm implements and country crafts through education, experimentation and prize-giving.

 In 1780 a site at Weston, Bath was taken over for use by the society as an experimental farm.
 Although this particular venture ended around a decade later, for the next 196 years the society's headquarters were located in properties within the city of Bath, until in 1974 its administration moved to a new permanent home in Shepton Mallet.

-18th and 19th centuries

 The year 1780 saw the first major publication of the society when Volume I of the Letters and Papers appeared.
-These disseminated advice and scientific opinion on agriculture and other subjects of interest, and were printed irregularly until finishing with Volume XV in 1829.
-Later in its history the society resumed publishing with a full journal.
+These disseminated advice and scientific opinion on agriculture and other subjects of interest.
+They were printed at irregular intervals, finishing with Volume XV in 1829.
+Later the society resumed publishing with a full journal.

-In 1859 the decision was made to move the annual meetings of the society out of the city of Bath, and each year convene in a different town in the society's area.
-These were combined with annual agricultural shows which proved enormously popular, and continue to the present day.
+In 1859 it was decided to move the annual meetings of the society out of the city of Bath, and to convene each year in a different town in the society's area.
+These meetings were supplemented by annual agricultural shows which proved enormously popular, and continue to the present day.

-The society was then renamed in 1869 as the 'Bath and West of England Society and Southern Counties Association for the Encouragement of Agriculture, Arts, Manufactures, and Commerce' to reflect its influence in areas outside the vicinity of the city, and further name changes occurring in the 1890s finished with the 'Bath and West and Southern Counties Society'.
+In 1869 the society was then renamed as the 'Bath and West of England Society and Southern Counties Association for the Encouragement of Agriculture, Arts, Manufactures, and Commerce' to reflect its influence in areas outside the vicinity of the city.
+There were further name changes in the 1890s, finishing with the 'Bath and West and Southern Counties Society'.